DRSY/EMO/README.md

 </a>

-This is the public codebase for arxiv paper: [EMO: Earth Mover Distance Optimization for Auto-regressive Language Modeling](https://arxiv.org/abs/2310.04691).
+This is the public codebase for ICLR 2024 paper: [EMO: Earth Mover Distance Optimization for Auto-regressive Language Modeling](https://arxiv.org/abs/2310.04691).

 ## TABLE OF CONTENTS
 - [EMO](#emo)